Therapy?: 20th anniversary (2010–2013)

 The Gemil Box was released on 18 November 2013; a career-spanning box set of rare and unreleased material.
 Contents included remastered versions of Nurse, Troublegum, Infernal Love and Semi-Detached, three CDs of rare and unreleased tracks, a DVD of the band's 2010 Sonisphere performance of the Troublegum album, official bootlegs of London ULU '91 and London Mean Fiddler '92, a 12" vinyl of their early demo releases and a cassette of a live recording from Dublin 1990.

 Deluxe Edition releases of both Troublegum and Infernal Love were released by Universal Music on 31 March 2014.
 The band promoted these releases with a series of retro video and audio uploads to their official YouTube channel, proceeding a short UK tour in early April.
-A compilation of singles from 1992 to 1998 followed on 14 April 2014 via Spectrum Records, a subsidiary of Universal Music, entitled Stories: The Singles Collection.
+A compilation of singles from 1992 to 1998 followed on 14 April 2014 via Spectrum Records, a subsidiary of Universal Music, titled Stories: The Singles Collection.